MissionCriticalCloud/vagrant-cloudstack/README.md

 ## Configuration

-This provider exposes quite a few provider-specific configuration options:
+This provider exposes quite a few provider-specific configuration options.
+Most of the settings have both an id and a name setting and you can chose to use either (i.e network_id or network_name).
+This gives the possibility to use the easier to remember name instead of the UUID, this will also enable you to upgrade the different settings in your cloud without having to update UUIDs in your Vagrantfile.
+If both are specified, the id parameter takes precedence.

 * `host` - Cloudstack api host
 * `path` - Cloudstack api path